druce/druce.github.io/_posts/2015-08-11-the-mathematics-of-bluffing.md

 There is _no stable outcome to this game if each player sticks to a single strategy_.

-If Player 1 is aggressive, it&#8217;s better for Player 2 to be loose: he catches all the bluffs for $2, and loses all the value bets for only $1.
-If Player 2 is loose, it&#8217;s better for Player 1 to be passive: he always gets $1 value for betting, and never gets caught bluffing.
+If Player 1 is aggressive, it’s better for Player 2 to be loose: he catches all the bluffs for $2, and loses all the value bets for only $1.
+If Player 2 is loose, it’s better for Player 1 to be passive: he always gets $1 value for betting, and never gets caught bluffing.
 In each cell, one player is better off moving counterclockwise to the next cell, and they chase each other around the matrix.

 In the lingo, there is _no pure strategy Nash equilibrium_.

-Now suppose each player can choose a _mixed strategy._ Player 1 randomly picks &#8216;aggressive&#8217; p<sub><small>bluff</small></sub>% of the time.
-Player 2 randomly picks &#8216;loose&#8217; p<sub><small>call</small></sub>% of the time.
+Now suppose each player can choose a _mixed strategy._ Player 1 randomly picks ‘aggressive’ p<sub><small>bluff</small></sub>% of the time.
+Player 2 randomly picks ‘loose’ p<sub><small>call</small></sub>% of the time.

 Now, if Player 2 calls 50% of the time, Player 1 is indifferent to betting or checking.
 Calling at random 50% of the time is an _unexploitable_ strategy for Player 2.